Hearing Loss and Cognitive Fitness

 IT’S NOT “JUST” ABOUT HEARING BETTER

 Overwhelming clinical evidence shows the importance of hearing in the context of maintaining cognitive health.
 Even a mild hearing loss of as little as 25dB already impacts cognitive functions.
+Thus, diagnosing and addressing hearing impairments in the earliest stages is very critical.

 COGNITIVE HEALTH IS IN YOUR HANDS (EARS)